4 Ways to Move Prospects Through the Sales Funnel with Marketing

 Through these activities, it’s important to measure their results in order to build repeatable processes.
 In addition to standard content reporting metrics like views, clicks, and conversion rate (among more), make sure your sales and marketing team is tracking the amount of prospects continuing through or dropping off at each stage of the funnel.
 Understanding how your personas naturally move through the sales funnel can help inform sales discussions and marketing programs.
 For example, if 80% of prospects convert from a visitor into an MQL, you can infer that your top-of-the-funnel efforts are very effective.
 However, if only 5% of those MQLs are converting into SQLs, it may indicate gaps, misalignment, or other inefficiencies in middle and bottom of the funnel efforts and could severely hinder the ability for sales to close deals.

 While marketing and sales can sometimes stay removed from one another, both functions are most impactful when they work hand-in-hand.
 This type of collaborative program creates a better experience for the prospect as they explore the buyer’s journey, while internally providing valuable insights which can be used to perpetuate a successful sales and marketing program.
-For more information on how to take your sales and marketing program from 0 to 60, check out this free ebook.
+For more information on how to take your sales and marketing program from 0 to 60, request a consultation here.